Our Certificate and Master's Degree programs are designed and taught by these outstanding educators from the Department of Geography:

 Fritz Kessler, Ph.D.

-Fritz Kessler is an instructor for GEOG 861 - Map Projections for Professionals.
-He is currently Professor and Head of the Department of Geography at Frostburg State University in Frostburg, MD where he teaches a range of cartography and geography courses.
+Fritz Kessler is an instructor for GEOG 861 - Map Projections for Professionals, GEOG 583 - Geospatial System Analysis and Design, GEOG 486 - Cartography and Visualization, and GEOG 586 - Geographic Information Analysis.
+He is a Senior Research Associate in the Dutton Institutate at Penn State, and was previously Professor and Head of the Department of Geography at Frostburg State University in Frostburg, MD.
 He received his PhD from the University of Kansas in 1999 and his master's degree from Penn State in 1991.
 He recently collaborated with other Kansas PhD alumnus on Thematic Cartography and Geographic Visualization.
 Fritz can be reached by email at firstname.lastname@example.org.

 Beth Fletcher King, M.Ed.